abdulbadii/find-list-search-filter-filesystem-thoroughly/README.md

 Can search in  POSIX extended regular expression by enclosing it with ' ' and preceding it with -E option
 $ l -E '/a/*/m\w{1,2}\\.[c-h]'

-The most usefull and powerful features of this tool are its "recognized" format of input and output which could be used/piped as input of another tool, and the -x (or-xcs for case-sensitive) exclusion option for excluding some certain files or paths from the original result paths
+The most usefull and powerful feature of this tool are its "recognized" format of input and output which could be used/piped as input of another tool, and the -x (or-xs for case-sensitive) exclusion option for excluding some certain files or paths from the main result paths

 e.g. 1st, the below will search under "lib" being under "dev" instead of "core", all of "c" file :